Civil protection warns of "extraordinary situation"

 In the earthquake-affected areas, people are still being warned not to return to their homes and asked to stay away from buildings.
 However, due to a lack of alternatives, people still go back to their buildings in search of clothing or personal items, as a dpa reporter from the site reported.

 The earthquake in the Turkish-Syrian border region caused major damage.
-Experts warn that such an earthquake is also “overdue” in Istanbul.
+Experts warn: Such an earthquake is also “overdue” in Istanbul.
 On Thursday (February 16) an earthquake shook a holiday region in Croatia. (ph/dpa)

 #Civil #protection #warns #extraordinary #situation